I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 We need to go further and adjust the tax code for work.

-And by that I mean why on earth, just because you work harder and make more, should you be shoved into a higher, disproportionately higher tax bracket.
+And by that I mean, why on earth, just because you work harder and make more, should you be shoved into a higher, disproportionately higher tax bracket?

-That should be an anathema to all freedom loving people.
+That should be an anathema to all freedom-loving people.

-It really is neo Marxism, and it is something this country uh should should have considered, you know, when we passed the sixteenth amendment, uh we were told, Oh, only the rich will pay.
+You know, when we passed the 16th Amendment, we were told, oh, only the rich will pay.

-It is the politics of envy, it is counterproductive, it harms people trying to c climb the economic ladder.
+It harms people trying to climb the economic ladder.

-Clinton, good to hear your voice again.
+Clint, good to hear your voice again.

 Let's go to Wayne in Hopkinsville, Kentucky.